The Sea Ceptor is a sea-based supersonic missile defence system developed for the British Royal Navy.

 MBDA won a £483m ($758m) demonstration contract for the Sea Ceptor from the Royal Navy in January 2012 under the future local area air defence system (FLAADS).

 The contract is part of the portfolio management agreement (PMA), which the UK MoD signed with MBDA in 2010.
-Under the PMA, MBDA will manage the portfolio of complex weapon projects for the MoD for ten years.
+Under the PMA, MBDA would manage the portfolio of complex weapon projects for the MoD for ten years.

 MBDA secured a £250m ($403m) contract from the MOD for delivery of the Sea Ceptor air defence weapon system in September 2013.